DocDBrown/PrivacyPolicy/Truth.md

 ... and that is the reason my wife, who has a third degree blackbelt and psychology degree, has developed severe PTSD.
 I think its only fair that if they go overseas to non five-eyes countries, the Geneva convention shouldn't apply to them and their families.

 Obviously I really don't like bullies...
-They still think that after criminal human rights abuse, hate crimes, stand over tactics, death threats, Nazi blood-libel, torture and failed excution attempts, that I give a shit about anything they try to do to me